 BERGEN COUNTY TECHNICAL SCHOOLS ATTENDANCE POLICY #5200M, AND BERGEN COUNTY TECHNICAL SCHOOLS TARDINESS POLICY # 5240 - TARDINESS, AND NJSA 18A:38.
-Attendance is defined as a student's presence in school and in the classroom to which the student is assigned at the times scheduled for instruction or other school activities.
-Regular attendance is required for successful completion of a course of study and graduation.
-To receive credit for a full day, a student must be present in assigned classroom(s) for at least four hours during the school day.
-To participate in extracurricular or co-curricular activity, a student must be present on the day of the activity, or sign-in the Main Office before 10:00 am.
+Attendance is a student's presence in school and in the classroom to which they are assigned for instruction or other school activities.
+Prolonged or repeated absences, excused or unexcused, from school or from class, deprive the student of the classroom experience deemed essential to learning and may result in retention at grade level or loss of credit toward the high school diploma in accordance with Board policies.